 An original Fujichrome Velvia Film photo using a graduated neutral density filter to darken the sky.

 Graduated Neutral Density Filter Why

-Today, most digital cameras have 12-14 stops of dynamic exposure range, but a sunset scene may actually have upwards of 18 stops.
-A lot of photographers now take one exposure for the sky, one for the foreground, and blend them in post.
-My clients don’t allow me to do that.
+Today, most digital cameras have 12-14 stops of dynamic exposure range, but a sunset scene may have upwards of 18 stops.
+A lot of photographers now take one exposure for the sky, one for the foreground, and blend them in a software like Photoshop.
+My editorial clients don’t allow me to do that.
 They are looking for truth in advertising.
 So what do I do?
 I use a graduated neutral density filter in-camera.

 Once I import my DNG file into the computer, I can make adjustments to my file via Lightroom Classic CC.
 These adjustments include contrast, exposure, color, and even noise & sharpening.
-I could opt to not using the graduated neutral density filter in the field and apply one in Lightroom.
+I could opt out of using the graduated neutral density filter in the field and apply one in Lightroom.
 However, I have found that my photos look better if I use the filter in the field.
-I can always add more adjustment in post if needed as well.
+I will sometimes add more adjustment in post as well.

 Enter the Breakthrough Photography Graduated Neutral Density Filter

 IN GLASS!
-I used to use Singh-Ray Filters because, well, so did every other pro.
+I used to use Singh-Ray graduated neutral density filters like many outdoor photography pros.
 Over the years though, I would quickly destroy them.
 The coatings on Singh Ray’s polarizers always seemed to get pitted.
 In addition, their graduated neutral density filters are made of resin, so I scratched the shit out of them.